-Tongaat Hulett Developments and NJR Steel are officially celebrating the opening of the Bridge City Business Estate’s first greenfields project a purpose built 4 000m² warehouse and distribution facility.
+Tongaat Hulett Property and NJR Steel are officially celebrating the opening of the Bridge City Business Estate’s first greenfields project a purpose built 4 000m² warehouse and distribution facility.

 In addition, he says, Bridge City businesses will also benefit from good visibility from the busy M25 and the convenience of being just three kilometres from the N2.